UGA Bulletin Logo

 A - F (Traditional)

-• Students will learn to identify how the interaction of context and identity influence individual and family life trajectories and outcomes.
+• Students will learn to identify how the interaction of context and identity influence individual and family life trajectories and outcomes, including how to analyze the impact of human behavior(s) on the physical, organizational, and/or social environment.

 • Students will learn to apply theoretical perspectives to the course content.

-• Students will explore the social significance and intersection of personal and family identities.
+• Students will explore the social significance and intersection of personal and family identities, reflecting upon how one's social identities and roles shape one’s worldview and interactions.

 • Students will consider the implications of course content for research, policy, and practice.